synsandacks/enarsi-study/layer3/bgp/readme.md

 * **eBGP** - BGP peering where the neighbors do not share a common ASN.

-* **Network Layer Reachability (NLRI)** - The data contained in BGP Update packets providing peers with the IP prefixes and associated subnet masks in CIDR notation.
+* **Network Layer Reachability Information (NLRI)** - The data contained in BGP Update packets providing peers with the IP prefixes and associated subnet masks in CIDR notation.